danielfonner/G2G-by-SMU-DataArts/README.md

   16) grantor_formatted_990_URL - URL to the grantor's formatted 990PF for the year grant was noted, link to ProPublica's Nonprofit Explorer

-NUMBER OF GRANTS FOUND IN EACH YEAR
+NUMBER OF GRANTS FOUND IN EACH YEAR:
   1) 2013:
   2) 2014: COMING SOON!
   3) 2015: COMING SOON!